try-catch-us/try-catch-us.github.io/README.md

  - "*Delete data*" : By clicking here, you delete all the entered data and displayed markers on the map.

 ## Next milestone ##
-One thing to do is to refactor the site into AML to make it easier to update.
-Notice that this will be bad for server load as it will have many requests for *.js files instead of one request.

 The next thing to do is to enhance the mobile version of this site, that is not as user friendly that it should be.

 ## Contibutors ##